wjc666666/Mobile-Accounting-App-Design/README.md

 For debugging the React Native application:
 1. In Android Studio: Use the built-in debugger
 2. In Chrome: Use the React Native Debugger extension
+3. For native module debugging: Check Logcat in Android Studio with filter tag "AppLauncherModule"

 ## Contributing